milvus-io/milvus-tutorials/install-milvus-cpu/index.md

 ## Create Milvus directories
 Duration: 1

-Create 4 directories for milvus, we will mounts these directories into the container later, you can place these folder anywhere, now, we put it at home directory.
+Create 4 directories for milvus, we will mount these directories into the container later, you can place these folder anywhere, now, we put it at home directory.
 - db: vectors will be stored in this directory
 - logs: any milvus running logs will be here
 - wal: wal will be stored in this directory